-Educational activities should ensure that a minimum of 25 percent of time involves interactive learning as it has been shown that active participation engages the learner and helps the facilitator to judge better the audience's level of comprehension of the knowledge/skill presented.
-Educational strategies to promote interactive learning may include pretests, post-tests, questions posed to the audience, clicker response systems, voting cards, case-based learning, discussion, debates, patientrelated interventions, video-tape triggers, and simulation.
+Educational activities should ensure that at least 25 percent of the time involves interactive learning, as it has been shown that active participation engages the learner and helps the facilitator better judge the audience's level of comprehension of the knowledge/skill presented.
+Educational strategies to promote interactive learning may include pretests, post-tests, questions posed to the audience, clicker response systems, voting cards, case-based learning, discussion, debates, patient-related interventions, video-tape triggers, and simulation.